Garden City Skyway

+In 2025, another QEW bridge is planned to be built adjacent to the existing Skyway, twinning it.

 History

 Construction began in January 1960, with the main span crossing the Welland Canal hoisted into place in July of that same year.
 The bridge was open to traffic on October 18, 1963.
 During construction, the bridge was referred to as the Homer Skyway, taking its name from the lift bridge that the new skyway was to replace.
 Upon dedication, the bridge was officially named the Garden City Skyway, using the nickname of St. Catharines, "Canada's Garden City."
 Tolls were charged on the bridge until 1973.

 The construction work included an Ontario "tall-wall" concrete median barrier, new bridge parapets, and the installation of shaded high-pressure sodium lights using the existing truss poles.

 In 2015, the high-pressure sodium lights on the bridge were replaced with bright white LED lights on the existing truss poles.
-The Ontario Ministry of Transportation (MTO) is actively pursuing studies with the goal of twinning the Skyway.
-The second bridge would be constructed north of the existing Skyway for Toronto-bound traffic, while the existing bridge would be used by vehicles heading toward Niagara.